Szzzesan/Epcoritamab_mPBPK_Model/README.md

 1. Clone this repository.
 2. Open `Epcoritamab_mPBPK_Model.Rproj` in RStudio.
 3. Open **`scripts/run_complete.R`**.
-4. Run the script to compile the model and generate the diagnostic dashboard.
+4. Run the script to compile the model and generate plots.

 ## Model Details
 ### Mechanism of Action (MoA)